empathyco/x/.github/contributing/tests.md

 # Tests

-- Keep the description blocks simple, explaining what is the test about, not how you are testing it:
+- Keep the description blocks simple: explain what the test is about, not how you tested it.

 ```js
 // ❌ Wrong